AlexEne/rust_hawktracer/README.md

 You need an external tool in order to transform captured profiling data from a binary format to something that can be interpreted by __chrome:://tracing__ (or other clients).

-I recommend downloading the binaries from the official [hawktracer release](https://github.com/loganek/hawktracer/releases/tag/v0.7.0).

-For platforms that don't have a binary release you can build it from the main [hawktracer repo](https://github.com/loganek/hawktracer).

 ## Profiling code
 In `Cargo.toml`:
 ```toml